mphelps1978/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` iterates through an array, and performs any manipulations directly to that array. `.map` returns a new array with the manipulations made.

 2. What is the difference between a function and a method?

+a Function is a block of instructions that returns a result to the main program. a Method is something that can be done to an Object that affects that particular object.

 3. What is closure?

+a Closure gives you access to the scope of an outter function from within the inner functions.

 4. Describe the four rules of the 'this' keyword.

+1.By default, `this` is window bound.
+2.With implicit binding,the left of the dot is what is being referenced to.
+This is 80% of the use cases for `this` 3.Explicit bindings pass arguments to the Object, and depending on the type of binding (`call`, `apply`, `bind`) will either immediately invoke the function, or will return a function in memory without invoking it. in any case, `this` refers to the object being called, applied, or bound.
+4.`new` creates a new object, and `this` points to that object.

 5. Why do we need super() in an extended class?

+`super()` calls upon the parent class to pull the parameters from that class down into the child class, allowing the child class to contain its own parameters, and retain the parent parameters as well.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+-   [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+-   [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+-   [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+-   [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+-   [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+-   [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+-   [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+-   [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+-   [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo).
-- [ ] Add your team lead as a Reviewer on the Pull-request
+-   [x] Add your team lead as a Reviewer on the Pull-request
 -   [ ] TL then will count the HW as done by merging the branch back into master.

 ## Minimum Viable Product